 Master of Education in

-Applicants must hold a Texas Teacher Certificate or its equivalent.
-The M.Ed. in School Administration prepares the student to apply to the State Board for Educator Certification (SBEC) for certification as a principal.
+The M.Ed. in Educational Administration prepares the student to apply to the State Board for Educator Certification (SBEC) for certification as a principal.
 It is the responsibility of the student to apply for that certificate.
-As part of the certification requirements, two years’ teaching experience in an accredited public school is required prior to application.
+As part of the *certification requirements, applicants must hold a Texas Teacher Certification, and two years’ teaching experience in an accredited public school is required prior to application.
 A copy of the public school teacher’s service record serves as documentation.

 Post Master’s Certification

 Please see the Superintendent Certification Program for more information.

 Additional Post-Master’s Certificates

 Students pursuing a professional certificate on a certification plan may use previous graduate course work completed at Angelo State University to fulfill certification requirements.
 All work must be completed within a period of six years from the earliest credit to be counted on the certification plan.
 Under certain circumstances, a time extension of up to four years may be granted on a course-by-course basis.

 - Defending Judgments: Present and defend judgments about the information and assignments related to research.

 - Operations/Management: Candidates understand and can efficiently use human, fiscal, and technological resources to manage school operations.

 - Organizational Structure: A building-level education leader applies knowledge that promotes the success of every study by understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context through advocating for school students, families, and caregivers; acting to influence local, district, state, and national decisions affecting student learning in a school environment; and anticipating and assessing emerging trends and initiatives in order to adapt school-based leadership strategies.